What Can You Do to Prevent Employee Fraud?

 The best way to deal with employee theft is to keep it from happening in the first place.
 Doing so requires implementing sound internal controls, including:

 Separation of staff duties.
 Avoid having a single employee in charge of purchasing and of approving and adding vendors.
-Although it may be difficult to spread duties among several employees in smaller practices, it’s critical to implement internal controls that let employees know they’ll likely be caught if they steal.
+Although it may be difficult to spread duties among several employees in smaller organizations, it’s critical to implement internal controls that let employees know they’ll likely be caught if they steal.

 Monitoring employee behavior.
 Look for telltale signs that an employee is involved with or considering fraud.
 For example, an employee who never goes on vacation or takes a day off may not want someone else to have access to his or her files.
-To combat this behavior, require all employees to take scheduled vacations.

 What should you look for?